Probability Evaluation

 The tree-decomposition path is ProvSQL’s “no external tool” route to a d-DNNF.
 Conceptually, a tree decomposition of a Boolean circuit is a tree of bags (sets of variables) such that every constraint of the circuit is captured by at least one bag, and the bags containing each variable form a connected subtree.
 The treewidth is one less than the size of the largest bag; the smaller it is, the more amenable the formula is to dynamic programming.

 TreeDecomposition.cpp builds a tree decomposition of the circuit’s primal graph using a min-fill elimination heuristic, then normalises it (TreeDecomposition::makeFriendly) so that every bag has at most two children and every leaf bag introduces exactly one variable. dDNNFTreeDecompositionBuilder.cpp then walks the bag tree bottom-up, enumerating per-bag truth assignments and gluing them into a d-DNNF whose decomposability and determinism follow from the bag-cover structure of the decomposition.
 The worst-case cost is O(2^{w+1} \cdot |\mathit{circuit}|), which is why ProvSQL caps the treewidth at TreeDecomposition::MAX_TREEWIDTH (currently 10) and falls back to compilation with d4 when that bound is exceeded.
+The two treewidth heuristics ProvSQL relies on – the cheap degeneracy lower bound (used for the cost estimate that drives the chooser, see below) and the min-fill upper bound (the elimination ordering that builds the decomposition here) – are chosen following the experimental study of real-world graph treewidth of [Maniu et al., 2019].

 Both the min-fill elimination loop in the TreeDecomposition constructor and the bottom-up d-DNNF construction in dDNNFTreeDecompositionBuilder::builddDNNF call CHECK_FOR_INTERRUPTS in their hot loops so that statement_timeout and pg_cancel_backend interrupt the build promptly when the heuristic struggles on circuits close to MAX_TREEWIDTH.
 The macro is conditionally compiled to a no-op in the standalone tdkc binary via a TDKC guard.